LunaCreates/Luna-Creates/README.md

 - [Algolia](https://www.algolia.com/doc/) (Product search)

 ### Shopify Data
 The Shopify data is pulled using the [Shopify Storefront API](https://shopify.dev/docs/storefront-api).
-You will need the follwing `ENV` variables to pull the data:
+You will need the following `ENV` variables to pull the data:

 - `STOREFRONT_API_TOKEN`
 - `STOREFRONT_API_URL`

 ### Algolia
 We are using the Algolia JavaScript Client as our hosted search engine.
-You will need the follwing `ENV` variables to access the search data:
+You will need the following `ENV` variables to access the search data:

 - `ALGOLIA_ADMIN_KEY`
 - `ALGOLIA_APPLICATION_ID`